Do you or your partner snore at night? Do you often awaken feeling groggy and tired- even after sufficient hours of sleep?

-An oral appliances is usually the front-line treatment for patients with mild to moderate Obstructive Sleep Apnea (OSA).
-It works by keeping your jaws, tongue and mouth in the correct position to prevent the collapse of the tongue and soft tissues and keep the airway open during sleep.
-Most patients prefer the oral appliance, which is a small plastic device similar to a sports mouth guard, to the CPAP because it is more comfortable and discreet.
+An oral appliance is often the front-line treatment for patients with mild to moderate Obstructive Sleep Apnea (OSA).
+It works by keeping your jaws, tongue, and mouth in the correct position.
+The appliance will prevent the collapse of your tongue and soft tissues to keep your airway open during sleep.
+It is a small plastic device similar to a custom sports mouthguard.

 Benefits of Oral Appliance Therapy

-- Comfortable, discreet and easy to wear
+- Comfortable, discreet, and easy to wear

 - High patient acceptance rate